Active Shooter Planning: Prevention, Preparedness, and Response

 - Recent acquisition of multiple firearms

-- An interest in explosives
+- Interest in explosives

-- A fascination with past shootings/mass attacks
+- Fascination with past shootings/mass attacks

 - Being the victim of bullying in the workplace

-Lastly, take all reports seriously and effectively address them to mitigate threats.
+Lastly, take all reports seriously, and effectively address them to mitigate threats.
 The individuals in charge of evaluating threats should create a standardized plan on how to handle every report.
-Members of your company from human resources, security, and employee assistance/mental health teams should be involved in creating a plan of action to address the issue.
+Members of your company from human resources, security, employee assistance, and mental health teams should be involved in creating a plan of action to address the issue.